Attributes

 Dynamic Attributes

-GoHT also provides an easy way to add dynamic attributes to an element.
+GoHT also provides an easy way to add dynamic attributes to an element in Haml and Slim templates.
 You can use the @attributes directive to add a map of attributes to an element.
 The directive requires the use of an interpolated value.
 It accepts a list of attributes in two forms.
 The first is a map of strings to strings which represent attribute names and values, and the second is a map of strings to boolean values which represent attribute names and whether the attribute should be included.

 renders as: